 The 30mm eye size is used in many of my ride-on toys and faux taxidermy.
 It can be used on some of my plush toys.
 Perhaps you prefer a fabric eye to a plastic one for softness, added safety or simply because you like it better.
 Maybe you’re on a time crunch and the arrival of some plastic safety eyes ordered online will take too long.
 Whatever your reason…I’ve got you covered!
-Here you will find the tutorial on how to applique 30mm round eyes.
+Here you will find the tutorial on how to applique 30mm and 40mm round eyes.
 The free templates are available to download by clicking the button at the bottom of this page.

 What you will need: